...

 ETPs are an exciting topic that we have on our agenda.

-What bothers me a bit personally are the high fees of the products you mention.
-1.5% to 2.5% per year in ongoing charges....
+What bothers me personally are the high fees for the products you mention.
+1.5% to 2.5% per year in ongoing fees...

-Personally, I prefer to buy Bitcoin and Ether directly (example) and pay maybe 0.5 - 1% fee at an exchange. once and then hold them for no ongoing annual fee.
+I personally prefer to buy Bitcoin and Ether directly (example) and pay a fee of perhaps 0.5 - 1% at an exchange once and then hold them for no ongoing annual fee.

 2. Hi there